Ten FAQs on direct mail.

 The extent of the response will be known within a week or two, often less than that.
 If the response is poor, you may not immediately know whether it is because you have mailed to the wrong list or whether the offer was poorly communicated or simply fell on stony ground.
 Contact some of the targets and try to find out why it did not appeal.
 Without this direct analysis, you will not learn where you went wrong.
 Where possible it is better to test your campaign in advance on a small sample group before deploying it fully.
 This will help reduce the risk of poor performance.

-10. What must I do to comply with the Data Protection Act?
+10. What must I do to make sure my mailshot complies with data protection rules?

-All businesses using personal data must comply with the Data Protection Act.
-To comply with the Act, you must observe the eight data protection principles - enforceable rules for handling information - and ensure that your staff are aware of them.
+All businesses using personal data must comply with the General Data Protection Regulations.
+To comply with the regulations, you must observe the seven data protection principles - enforceable rules for handling information - and ensure that your staff are also aware of them.
 Under the principles you must make sure that any personal information you hold is: